brillout/wildcard-api/docs/readme.template.md

 RPC is increasingly used to create backend APIs as they are most of the time internal:
-A backend API is usually only used by frontends developed within the same organization.
+A backend API and its frontends are usually developed within the same organization.

 In general,
-REST and GraphQL are the right tools to create an API that is meant to be used by third parties, otherwise RPC is the right tool.
+REST and GraphQL are the right tools to create an API that is meant to be used by third party developers, otherwise RPC is the right tool.